97% of missionaries serve where the gospel is already known.

 • 10–12 now serving long-term in hard places

-• partnerships with courageous local leaders in sensitive regions
+• Partnerships with courageous local leaders in sensitive regions

 Working in Sensitive RegionsFrontier Discovery Project focuses on some of the world’s most difficult regions — places where the message of Jesus is least known and access is often limited.Because many of these areas are sensitive, we do not publicly identify specific locations or partners.Our work currently includes:• training and preparation programs for people exploring long-term service